manoharkaranth/manoharkaranth/README.md

-### Greetings 👋, distributed computing and cloud platforms enable faster and scalable data science solutions.
-This is an undertaking to traverse various facets of data science in a problem-solution manner with a deliberate emphasis on big data and cloud computing.
-AI/ML, AWS, Spark, Python and Hadoop are the key technologies incorporated over here.
-Since data are fuel to any data-driven solution, they are attached along with brief descriptions in respective _Assets_ sub-sections.
-Both suggestions and criticisms are equally acceptable.
+### Greetings 👋,

+Distributed computing and cloud platforms enable faster and scalable data science and engineering solutions.
+This technical portfolio showcases implementation solutions across various facets of data science and engineering, with a deliberate emphasis on big data and cloud computing.
+Key technologies integrated here include AI/ML, MLOps, AWS, GCP, Spark, Python, and Hadoop.

+Since data are the fuel for any data-driven solution, relevant datasets are provided with brief descriptions in the respective Assets sub-sections.
+Suggestions and criticisms are equally welcome.

 Happy learning!

 <!--
 **manoharkaranth/manoharkaranth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.